-This page describes the scientific journey required to generate the data for this paper.
+This page describes the scientific journey that led to this paper.

 Before (and alongside) this study, work on the laminin N terminus (LaNt – friendly intro via link) family of proteins involved observation of where this “new” protein could be found in human tissues, identification that it in breast cancer that levels of the protein are increased (cancer) and also are increased during wound repair.
 We also did cells-in-a-dish manipulation experiments, where we increased or decreased LaNt expression levels in skin, corneal, or breast cancer cells.
 Those works indicated that LaNt is capable of influencing cell behaviour including movement and tumour cell invasion.

 However, we were missing a big part of the puzzle.
 The cells in the dish don’t reflect the true complexity of full tissues, while correlation experiments do not imply any causation.
-So, quite simply, whether or not the LaNt protein is important (or even functional) in a whole organism was not yet known.
-This is really important to know, there would be little value in continuing our research in LaNts if they weren’t at least partially functional.
+So, quite simply, whether or not the LaNt protein is functional in a whole organism was not yet known.
+This is really important to know; there would be little value in continuing our research in LaNts if they weren’t at least partially functional.

 To be able to even begin to answer the questions about whether LaNt is functional in real tissues required a lot of quite complicated work and dedication from two of my PhD students Conor Sugden and. first, Valentina Iorio.